-2 This is dependent on a scheme member's personal transitional protection status.
+&lt;sup>4 This is dependent on a scheme member's personal transitional protection status.
 Between 1 April 2015 and 31 March 2022 protected members will have built up pension in their legacy scheme while unprotected scheme members will have built up pension in the reformed scheme.
 Taper protected members may have built up a mixture of both legacy and reformed scheme pension during the remedy period.

-2. The prospective regulations to be consulted on 2.1.
-The rules of the Scottish Teachers' Pension Schemes are set out in Regulations, which are a form of secondary legislation.
-Rules can be amended or replaced by new Regulations drawn up in accordance with the powers under, and requirements of, the Public Service Pensions Act 2013 and, where relevant, the Superannuation Act 1972.
-2.2.
+2. The prospective regulations to be consulted on

+- 2.1.
+The rules of the Firefighters' Pension Schemes are set out in Regulations, which are a form of secondary legislation.
+Rules can be amended or replaced by new Regulations drawn up in accordance with the powers under, and requirements of, the Public Service Pensions Act 2013 and, where relevant, the Superannuation Act 1972. - 2.2.
 Two distinct sets of Regulations are required to support the Bill requirements and address the discrimination in the transitional protections.
 This consultation covers the first set of draft scheme regulations and must be consulted on at the same time as the Bill progresses through Parliament to ensure that necessary scheme amendments can be enacted for 1 April 2022 when the Bill comes into force. - 2.3.
 The draft Regulations under consultation will: - 1.
-Close the legacy Scottish Teachers' Superannuation Scheme to future accrual from 1 April 2022 - 2.
-Move all active scheme members to the 2015 Scheme4 - 3.
-Create an underpin that facilitates the continuation of any ill health retirements that are in progress over the period when the Legacy Scheme closes and active scheme members move to the 2015 Scheme 3.
-The Draft Amendments 3.1.
-The Scottish Ministers present for consultation the draft The Teachers' Pension Scheme (Scotland) (Amendment) Regulations 2022.
-This section explains how the draft Regulations amend existing scheme rules and deliver the Bill requirements.
-3.2.
-Regulation 1(1) establishes the title of the Regulations and in 1(2) the commencement date is set at 1 April 2022.
-3.3.
-Regulation 2 of this draft Scottish Statutory Instrument (SSI) ensures that Scottish Teachers' Pension Scheme Regulations follow the requirements of the 2013 Act (section 18) as amended by clause 76 of the PSPJO Bill restricting the further 4 This will effectively move those who are not already members of the 2015 Scheme.
+Close the Legacy Schemes to future accrual from 1 April 2022 - 2.
+Move all active scheme members to the 2015 Scheme - 3.
+Create an underpin that facilitates the continuation of any ill health retirements that are in progress over the period when the Legacy Scheme closes and active scheme members move to the 2015 Scheme

+3. The Draft Amendments

+- 3.1.
+The Scottish Ministers present for consultation the draft The Firefighters' Pension Scheme (Scotland) (Amendment) Regulations 2022.
+This section explains how the draft Regulations amend existing scheme rules and deliver the Bill requirements. - 3.2.
+Regulation 1(1) establishes the title of the Regulations and in 1(2) the commencement date is set at 1 April 2022. - 3.3.
+Regulation 2 of this draft Scottish Statutory Instrument (SSI) ensures that Firefighters' Pension Scheme (Scotland) Regulations 2015 follow the requirements of the 2013 Act (section 18) as amended by clause 76 of the PSPJO Bill restricting the further accrual of pensionable service in the Legacy Schemes from 1 April 2022.
+This is achieved by:

+&lt;sup>6 This will effectively move those who are not already members of the 2015 Scheme.
 In all cases these will be members who held full transitional protection and were classed as protected scheme members.
 Those previously classed as Unprotected and Taper Protected will already be accruing pension as members of the 2015 Scheme.